ccalia/EGFR_Binders_Adaptyv_Round2/README.md

   <img src="./figs/binder.png" alt="ColabFold structure of one of my designs in complex with EGFR Domain III" width="500px" align="middle"/>
 </p>

 [Adaptyv Bio](https://www.adaptyvbio.com/) recently accepted submissions for Round 2 of their Protein Design Competition - a fantastic opportunity for aspiring protein designers like me!
-I created this repo to share some details of the methods I tried out and what I learned.
+I created this README to share some details of the methods I tried out and what I learned.

 ### Methods Write-Up: